 They say if you want something done right, you have to do it yourself—but that isn’t always the case in business.
-Customer support is one case where leaving it to someone else is often the best path to success.
+Customer service is one case where leaving it to someone else is often the best path to success.
 In fact, about one in five small businesses outsource customer support.
-When you know how to do it right, outsourced customer support can give you an edge over the competition, without cutting deep into your resources.
+When you know how to do it right, outsourced customer service can give you an edge over the competition, without cutting deep into your resources.

-Driving Growth and Revenue with Customer Support
+Driving Growth and Revenue with Customer Service

 In addition to the conventional customer support channels, people tend to look for support through third-party channels, including on Google and social media, before approaching your business directly.
 Customer service, then, involves both traditional touchpoints as well as self-service channels.
 All of these are instrumental in keeping your customers around.